 1 tsp of vanilla

-Optional toppings - Roasted pecans, maple syrup, pepitas, dried cherries.
+Optional toppings - Roasted pecans, pepitas, dried cherries.

-1. Add the oat milk to a saucepan and bring to a boil
+1. Add the milk to a saucepan and bring to a boil

 2. Add the pumpkin puree and lightly whisk to incorporate

-3. Add the steel cut oats, pumpkin spice, cinnamon and vanilla and whisk to incorporate all of the spices
+3. Add the steel cut oats, pumpkin spice, cinnamon, vanilla and maple syrup and whisk to incorporate all of the spices

 5. Top with toasted pecans, a dash of cinnamon, a light drizzle of maple syrup and dried cherries!